9brada6/tabs-with-posts/tests/manual_testing.md

 8. All anchors should have the color and background color set in CSS, including in hover, focus state.
 9. Make sure that .twrp-block-padding class is added to the child of main article block if needed for horizontal padding.
 10. Make sure no margin bottom is on last article element, and no margin top is on last article element.
 For each combination of last-item, first item possible.
 11. Each article block should have word-wrap: break-word where is necessary, including in the title and meta.
+Test this by inserting long lines of text.

 ## Plugins